Women's rights protestors slam harassment, violence

 Last Updated: 21st January 2018 10:32 PM | A+A A- |

-London, Jan 21 (AFP) Women's rights protesters took to the streets in European cities to voice their frustration at sexual harassment, violence and discrimination against women.
+LONDON: Women's rights protesters took to the streets in European cities on Sunday to voice their frustration at sexual harassment, violence and discrimination against women.

 Hundreds of people gathered in London chanting "Time's up!
 Time's up!", as similar demonstrations took place across the continent.

-"I am here today to say time is up on violence against women and girls all across the world," Kiyleigh, 29, told AFP at the march outside Prime Minister Theresa May's Downing Street office yesterday.
+"I am here today to say time is up on violence against women and girls all across the world," Kiyleigh, 29, told AFP at the march outside Prime Minister Theresa May's Downing Street office.

 "I work with women who suffer from domestic abuse, sexual abuse from male perpetrators and I don't want to see that any more," she said.